On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Introduction

 We demonstrate the effectiveness of our approach on the traditional Human3.6M~\cite{Ionescu14a} and MPI-INF-3DHP~\cite{Mehta17a} datasets.
-To highlight its ability to handle more crowded scenes, we acquired a multi-view dataset featuring an amateur basketball game and use to test the robustness of our approach under more challenging conditions.
-We will make this dataset publicly available along with our code.
+To highlight its ability to handle more crowded scenes, we test the robustness of our approach on a new multi-person dataset of an amateur basketball match.

+In short, our contributions are: \begin{itemize} \item a self-supervised multi-view consistency loss based on differentiable triangulation that takes the 2D network output as its input, without requiring annotations; \item a weighting strategy that mitigates the effect of occlusion and noisy predictions; \item a new multi-view multi-person datasets of an amateur basketball match featuring occlusion and difficult light conditions. \end{itemize} We will make the dataset publicly available along with our code.